 BlockPI Hub is a server managing the user system, node rating and authenticator system, and accounting system.
-The user's registration information, account information, and KYC information are maintained here.
+The user's registration information and account information are maintained here.
 It also tests the nodes in the network all the time and gives them scores which is a source of BlockPI Load Balancer.
 The income and expenses of the entire network are calculated here, as well as the rewards issued to characters in the system.
-As you can see, this part is a centralized service.
-In later versions, we will gradually decentralize this part of the function, and deploy them to smart contracts, leaving only a small part of the core service.
+In later versions, we will gradually decentralize the functions of BlockPI Hub, and deploy them to smart contracts, leaving only a small part of the core service.

 HyperNode is the end node that processes RPC requests and sends responses to users through Gateway.
 HyperNode is usually run with the full node of the target blockchain (the RPC request targets).
 During the testnet phase #1, third-party operators were able to join and run HyperNodes.

-Gateways collect and sort users' requests, and route them to the proper HyperNode by the BlockPI Load Balancer.
+Gateways collect and sort users' requests, and route them to an appropriate HyperNode by the BlockPI Load Balancer.
 Gateway registration is expected to be open to third parties operators after HyperNode.

-Validators are individual blockchain nodes monitoring each role in the network.
-It is the guarantee of the healthy operation of the network.
-With certain frequency and random algorithm, a Validator retrieves data from HyperNode and Gateway and writes to a block.
-With the consensus protocol, the data is verified and recorded by other Validators.
-In this way, the Validators become a blockchain network and supervise the other roles in the network.
+Validators are individual blockchain nodes that monitor each role in the network, ensuring the healthy operation of the network.
+Using a specific frequency and a randomized algorithm, a Validator fetches data from the HyperNode and Gateway, and writes it to a block.
+Through the consensus protocol, the data is verified and recorded by other Validators.
+In this way, Validators form a blockchain network and supervise the other roles within the network.

 Fisherman is another role responsible for the network security and can be considered as a special kind of user.
 It verifies that HyperNodes and Gateways are functioning properly in the same way as normal users sending requests.

-- HyperNode processes the request and gets a response from the target blockchain RPC node.
+HyperNode processes the request and gets a response from the target blockchain RPC node client.
 The response is sent back to the Gateway and therefore delivered to the user.

 For a higher quality RPC service, follow these instructions to register and generate your first BlockPI API key.